 Use this 6 step checklist to get your trading on the straight and narrow.

-I hope this helps you with keeping your trading as simple as possible, as effective as possible, and as consistent as possible.
+I hope it helps you with keeping your trading as simple as possible, as effective as possible, and as consistent as possible, without letting uncontrolled forex trading emotions wreck havoc on your account.